zzztzzzt/Amol-JS/README.md

 AMOL.setPosition(Name, position-X, position-Y, position-Z)
 AMOL.setScale(Name, scale)
 AMOL.animate()

 Name : name it whatever you want.
 3D-object-Name : the form is like this : amol-"objectType"-"artVersion". for example, "amol-button-vanilla", "amol-cursor-trail-golden"...

-The objectTypes we currently provide : button, input, cursor-trail, click-tracking
+### The objectTypes we currently provide :
+button
+input
+cursor-trail
+click-tracking
-The artVersions we currently provide : vanilla, golden
+### The artVersions we currently provide :
+vanilla
+golden